ryanswanstrom/EventHubFire/Readme.md

 1. Click + Consumer Group, name it cgroup
 1. Click Shared Access Policies
 1. Click + Add, name it all-policy
+1. Note the *Connection string–primary key*, it will be needed later

 ## Create VS Project